mcpython4-coding/Documentation/mcpython/common/world/AbstractInterface.md

             :param lazy_setup: an callable for setting up the block instance
             :param check_build_range: if the build limits should be checked
             :param block_state: the block state to create in, or None if not set
-            :return: the block instance or None if it could not be created
+            :return: the block instance or None if it could not be created for some reason
+            todo: add method which raises an exception on fail

         function on_block_updated(
                 self, position: typing.Tuple[float, float, float], itself=True
                 ):

+            Updates the block at the given position

         function remove_block(
                 self,